14th April 2025

 a) Monthly finance report – to receive and accept the monthly finance report.

-It was proposed by Cllr Mrs Hopkins and seconded by Cllr Bayston that the finance reports be accepted.
+It was proposed by Cllr Barling and seconded by Cllr Gallagher that the finance reports be accepted.

 All agreed.
 Carried.